The ins and out on how to test fertility and where to get it done

 How is fertility tested?

-Research tells us that 40 per cent of cases where couples are struggling to conceive are due to solely male fertility factors.
-Let's cover the main ways fertility is tested and why a combination of tests are often used to find the best possible fertility treatment.
+Let's cover the main ways fertility is tested and why a combination of tests is often used to find the best possible fertility treatment.

 Blood tests